navcoin/navcoin-org/content/community-fund/index.en.md

     {{< feature
         titleText="The network decides"
         imgSrc="/images/community-fund/cfu-network.svg"
-        text="The community fund gives more power to the community - by funding people to get involved, and giving the network more of a voice about the direction of&nbsp;NavCoin."
+        text="The community fund gives more power to the community - by funding people to get involved, and giving the network more of a voice about the direction of&nbsp;Navcoin."
     >}}
 {{< /item_container_section >}}